Alfc89/Udacity-Q-Learning-Navigation/README.md

 # Instructions
-In order to run the code in the repository to train the agent...
+Follow the instructions in `Navigation.ipynb` to get started in training the Agent.
+Its second to last cell trains the agent; you might want to skip this step and directly see the test in the last cell, with the "checkpoint.pth" file as base.